artsy/README/RFCs/platform-practice-4ps.md

 ## Process:

 *   Review of previous action items: Begin each session by reviewing the progress of previously discussed action items.
+(Facilitator)

 *   Review the agenda for the day: Outline the topics covered during the practice session.
+(Facilitator)

 *   Presentation or discussion of the topics (time-boxed 10-15 min):

     * Ensure focused discussions within a specified time frame.
+(Champion and Facilitator)
     * Verify if there's a need to continue on the topic: Assess whether additional discussion or action is required for a particular topic.
+(Champion)
     * Another time-box (8-10min): Further discussions or actions within a constrained timeframe.
+(Champion and Facilitator)
     * Wrap-up of the topic: Summarize key points and decisions made during the discussion.
+(Champion)

--   Conclusion of the meeting: Recap important takeaways and action items, and formally conclude the practice session (it's ok to not have any action item due to the context of the topics)
+-   Conclusion of the meeting: Recap important takeaways and action items, and formally conclude the practice session (it's ok to not have any action item due to the context of the topics) (Facilitator)

 ## Reasoning